genesis-community/nfs-broker-genesis-kit/README.md

 the following (using Genesis v2):

 ```
-# create a shield-deployments repo using the latest version of the SHIELD kit
+# create a nfs-broker-deployments repo using the latest version of the nfs-broker kit
-genesis init --kit shield
+genesis init --kit nfs-broker

-# create a shield-deployments repo using v1.0.0 of the SHIELD kit
+# create a nfs-broker-deployments repo using v1.0.0 of the nfs-broker kit
-genesis init --kit shield/1.0.0
+genesis init --kit nfs-broker/1.0.0

-# create a my-shield-configs repo using the latest version of the SHIELD kit
+# create a my-nfs-broker-configs repo using the latest version of the nfs-broker kit
-genesis init --kit shield -d my-shield-configs
+genesis init --kit nfs-broker -d my-shield-configs
 ```

 Once created, refer to the deployment repo's README for information on creating